benharrap/benharrap-website/content/home/experience.md

   location = "Canberra, Australia" date_start = "2023-10-16"
   date_end = ""
-  description = """Currently I work at Yardhura Walani on the Mayi Kuwayu study, helping out with all things data - from survey design and data management to data cleaning and documentation.
-Prior to this I was at the Centre for Indigenous Policy Research, where I developed a structural equation model of social and emotional wellbeing using the Longitudinal Study of Indigenous Children, and co-authored a review of how Closing the Gap targets are measured - proposing an alternative, simulation-based method of assessing progress."""
+  description = """Currently I work at <a href="https://yardhurawalani.com.au/" target="_blank">Yardhura Walani</a> on the <a href="https://mkstudy.com.au/" target="_blank">Mayi Kuwayu</a> study, helping out with all things data - from survey design and data management to data cleaning and documentation.
+Prior to this I was at the <a href="https://caepr.cass.anu.edu.au/" target="_blank">Centre for Indigenous Policy Research</a>, where I developed a structural equation model of social and emotional wellbeing using the Longitudinal Study of Indigenous Children, and co-authored a review of how Closing the Gap targets are measured - proposing an alternative, simulation-based method of assessing progress."""

 [[experience]]
   title = "Clinical Trials Biostatistician"